Track New Agent Ramp-Up in Intercom

 What metrics matter most during ramp-up?

-CSAT and first response time are the key signals.
-Resolution time and reopen rate are secondary — they often normalize as agents become more familiar with your product.
+CSAT and median first reply are the key signals.
+Median time to close is secondary — it often normalizes as agents become more familiar with your product.